How can I comment?

 It is possible to submit comments in a number of ways:

-- Online: Through our Public Access System.
+- Online: Through our Public Access System (external link).
 You will need to search for the application (using the reference number) and follow the 'comment' tab in order to submit a comment.

 If you submit your comments via email, you do not need to send a hard copy or vice versa.
 Your comments will be acknowledged via email if an email address is provided or by post once they have been processed by the support team.